Skip to content

 On the Tasting Mat:

-• Royal Tiger Straight Single Malt Double Cask: Handcrafted by master distiller Craig Enriquez at Ocean King Distillers in Goa, India, this 86-proof expression uses six-row barley sourced from the foothills of the Himalayas and water from a private family estate spring.
-Aged in newly charred ex-bourbon barrels, then re-casked after three years into a second newly charred barrel.
-Butterscotch, honey, overripe pear, and a bready vanilla sweetness dominate the nose and palate, with a gentle spicy hug on the finish.
-Retails around $49.99.
-(00:03:47)
+• Royal Tiger Straight Single Malt Double Cask: Handcrafted at Ocean King Distillers in Goa, India by master distiller Craig Enriquez using six-row barley from the foothills of the Himalayas and water from a private family estate spring.
+Aged three years in a newly charred ex-bourbon barrel, then recast into a second newly charred barrel.
+Bottled at 86 proof (~$49.99).
+The nose opens with buttercream vanilla and honey; the palate delivers an enveloping sweetness with overripe pear, fresh bread with honey drizzle, and a gentle spiced oak finish.
+(00:03:51)

 Full Transcript